Inventor and Designer of Postural Control Insoles

 How the foot functions, referred to as biomechanics, is a major determinant in the overall wellness of the patient.
 From an engineering point of view, this is easy to understand.
 An unstable foundation can produce problems in the entire building.
 Likewise, an unstable (pronated) foot can produce problems in the entire body.

-Obviously, a different approach in therapy was needed!
+Obviously, a different approach to therapy was needed!

 Published studies confirm the link between improving posture and reducing or eliminating chronic musculoskeletal problems.
 While both proprioceptive insoles and orthoses improve posture, unlike orthoses, proprioceptive insoles do not weaken the foot.
 In fact, many of our patients find that they are able to use their proprioceptive insoles less and less and still maintain their level of wellness (a process referred to as engramming).